 I would contend one of the biggest rejections for belief in God, and certainly for self-proclaimed Christians who have walked away from the faith, Charles Templeton and Bart Ehrmann, to name a few, was because they couldn’t reconcile how a good God could allow evil and suffering to take place.
 When I was an unbeliever and even as a young Christian, I grappled with this a bit myself.
-As I became more mature in my faith and relationship with God though, I asked myself, even if God Himself told me the reason he allowed the evil or suffering to take place, would that satisfy my hurt of the loss I’m feeling and the emotions behind it?
+As I became more mature in my faith and relationship with God though, I asked myself, even if God Himself told me the reason He allowed the evil or suffering to take place, would that satisfy my hurt of the loss I’m feeling and the emotions behind it?
 I think no. No reason from anyone could quell my hurt.
 Does that mean God is a monster for allowing it?

 Let’s look at what it would mean if God stopped all evil and suffering from happening.

 First, we’d have to define the lanes here.
 What spectrum of evil and suffering would we want stopped?
 Suffering, for example, has a vast spectrum physically and psychologically.
 Now we as free creatures have a will to do or not to do (if you are a determinist and reject free will, as some do, then this portion will not be particularly helpful).
-When I walk through my house in the dark inevitably I’m going to stub my toe.
-That will hurt and sometimes very much.
+When I walk through my house in the dark inevitably I’m going to stub my toe and sometimes that really hurts.
 Should God have stopped that from happening?
 When I was a senior in high school I fractured my femur in a football game.
 Out for the year and football career over.
 Should God have stopped that?
 I know for a fact the life I lead now would be different from the life I would have led had I not been injured and my career continued.
 Imagine football with no injuries?
 Imagine any sport with no injuries because God would take it all away before it happened?
 What would the sport look like?